RobelRH/Transformer-based-CPU-Usage-Forecasting-with-Chronos-vs-ARIMA/README.md

 - Use **real CPU usage datasets** for realistic evaluation
 - Increase sequence length for transformer input
 - Multivariate forecasting (CPU + Memory + Network)
-- Hyperparameter tuning for transformer model
+- Hyperparameter tuning for the transformer model

 ---